"Twenty Questions" (more or less) Often Asked About our Church and Worship at All Saints of North America

-The Divine Liturgy (the Eucharist/Holy Communion) begins around 9:30, immediately after the Hours. and lasts a little over 2 hours.
-As Orthodox, we celebrate only one Divine Liturgy per Sunday, so we do not have several service times to choose from.
-We are one family gathered together to be with the Lord and each other.
+The Divine Liturgy (the Eucharist/Holy Communion) begins immediately following the Hours, around 9:30 a.m. and lasts about 2 1/2 hours.
+We celebrate only one Divine Liturgy per Sunday, so we do not have several service times from which to choose.
+We are one family gathered to be with the Lord and each other.
 All our services are chanted, and incense is used, what might be called “high church” among Roman, Anglican, and Lutheran confessions.

 Is there a dress code?

 While we do not have a specific dress code, we do expect you to dress modestly and respectfully, as we believe we are in God’s presence.
-In that spirit of modestly, we ask that you not wear clothes that may distract others.
+We ask that you not wear clothes that may distract others.

-Although some Orthodox churches have pews, at All Saints we follow the ancient tradition of the Church of standing during the service, so wear comfortable shoes!
-Standing was the prayer posture of the Jews, and in the West, the custom was only the royal family could stand in the presence of the Emperor; his subject people usually knelt before him.
-As baptized Christians, we are members of the royal priesthood of Christ (1 Peter 2:9) and we have been “raised up together with Christ” (Eph.
-2:6), so we have been made worthy to stand before Christ our King and our God!
-For the sermon, however, most of us will sit on the floor for the sermon, however.
+At All Saints we follow the ancient tradition of the Church of standing during the service, so wear comfortable shoes!
+Standing was the prayer posture of the Jews, and in the West, the custom was only the royal family could stand in the presence of the king (see Ps.
+44 :9); his subject people usually knelt before him.
+As baptized Christians, we are members of the royal priesthood of Christ (1 Peter 2:9), we have been “raised up together with Christ” (Eph.
+2:6), so we have been made worthy to stand before Christ, our King, and our God!
+For the sermon, however, most of us will sit on the floor.

 What’s that smell?

 Incense!
-This is what worship smells like according to the Bible!
-Moses was told to build an altar of incense in the Tabernacle (Exodus 30:1-7); the prophet Malachi declared that “in every place incense shall be offered to my name” (Mal.
-1:11); the father of John the Baptist met the Archangel Gabriel when he went in to burn incense (Lk.
-1:9-11); the Magi brought frankincense when they prostrated themselves before the little child Jesus (Matt.
-2:11); and an angel in heaven was given “much incense” to offer with the prayers of the saints (Revelation 8:3).
+This is what Biblical worship smells like!
+Moses was told to build an altar of incense in the Tabernacle (Ex 30:1-7); the prophet Malachi declared, “in every place incense shall be offered to my name” (Mal 1:11); the father of John the Baptist met the Archangel Gabriel while he was burning incense (Lk.
+1:9-11); the Magi brought frankincense to the little child Jesus (Matt 2:11); and an angel in heaven was given “much incense” to offer with the prayers of the saints (Rev 8:3).

-Incense is used to show honor to what is being censed, therefore the Holy Table, the Book of the Gospels, the icons and the clergy are all censed.
-But there’s more!
-All of us, the people, are also censed!
-In Genesis 1:26, we are told that God made all people in his image and after his likeness.
-We may not be very God-like after the Fall, but as Orthodox, we believe that everyone, believer and unbeliever, the just and the unjust (cf Matthew 5:45), is still the image (icon) of God and therefore worthy of respect and honor, so everyone is censed!
+Censing is used to show honor to something, so the Altar, the Gospel Book, the icons, and the clergy and the people are all censed.
+In Genesis 1:26, we are told that God made all people in his image (icon) and after his likeness.
+We may not be very God-like after the Fall, but we believe that everyone, believer, and unbeliever, the just one, and the unjust one (cf. Matt 5:45) is still in the image of God and therefore worthy of respect and honor, so everyone is censed!

-From the earliest Tabernacle in the wilderness to the last Temple in Jerusalem, God commanded that a curtain separate the Holy of Holies (the Sanctuary where it was understood that God’s presence dwelt on the Mercy Seat) from the rest of the building (Exodus 26:33b).
+From the earliest Tabernacle in the wilderness to the last Temple in Jerusalem, God commanded that a curtain separate the Holy of Holies (the Sanctuary) from the rest of the building (Ex 26:33b).
 This was done because God, in his holiness, is too great for us mortals to encounter directly.
-Some may say the curtain was done away with at the time of Jesus’ crucifixion when it was torn in two, but the Orthodox understanding is that that was a sign that God no longer dwelt in the Temple, but was now accessible to all people.
-The Orthodox Church, following the command of God in Exodus, maintained a curtain out of reverence for the Holiness of the Sanctuary (where God is physically present in the Body and Blood of Christ reserved on the Altar, the new Mercy Seat).
-However, the curtain no longer stays closed continually, but is opened to show God’s presence coming forth to us.
+Some may say the curtain was done away with at the time of Jesus’ crucifixion when it was torn in two, but we understand that to be a sign showing that God no longer dwelt in the Temple in Jerusalem, but now makes his temple in his people (1 Cor 3:16).
+Following the command of God in Exodus, we keep a curtain out of reverence for the Holiness of the Sanctuary where God is physically present in the Body and Blood of Christ, the new Mercy Seat.
+Now, however, the curtain no longer stays closed continually, but is opened to show God’s presence coming forth to us.

-It is our teaching that Mary is the Virgin prophesied by the prophet Isaiah (7:14); that she was born from elderly, pious parents (an “immaculate conception” was not necessary); that she was raised in the temple from an early age, and following puberty she was visited by the Archangel Gabriel, and with her “Let it be” became pregnant without human seed with God the Word; that Joseph, an elderly widower married her but never had marital relations with her; that she died a natural death, and was taken up bodily into heaven following her burial.
-In Orthodox churches, Mary is never seen by herself alone as is often the case in Roman churches, but she always has Jesus with her, and if you look closely, you will see she is always pointing to her Son.
+It is our teaching that Mary is “the Virgin” prophesied by the prophet Isaiah (7:14), that she was born from elderly, pious parents (an “immaculate conception” was not necessary), that she was raised in the temple from an early age, and following puberty she was visited by the Archangel Gabriel, and with her “Let it be” became pregnant without human seed with God the Word, that Joseph, an older widower with children, married her but never had marital relations with her, that she died a natural death and was taken up bodily into heaven following her burial.
+In our Churches, Mary is never seen by herself alone as is often the case in Roman churches, but she always has Jesus with her, and if you look closely, you will see she is pointing to her Son.

 May I receive Communion?